clairemcmahon/WorkingFromHome/README.md

-#  How to work from home :house_with_garden
+#  WorkingFromHome
-For anyone around the world having to adjust to working from home full time and/or sheltering in place.
-Take what you want and leave what doesn't work for you!
+For anyone around the world having to adjust to working from home full time and/or sheltering in place

 👋COVID-19 has created a disruptive, anxiety-inducing and challenging time for many of us.
 We wanted to do something small to contribute to folks who are finding themselves homebound for significant lengths of time.
 Below are some resources to help you pass time, entertain yourself and your kids, learn and cope.

-We recognize that this is a start and hope the broader community here will contribute
+We recognize that this is a start and hope the broader community here will contribute.
+Thanks to @JuliaMetcal, @Sweekriti91 and Christina Edwards for their contrabutions to the below.

 Be well.

-## **Working from Home Tips**
+## **Working from Home Tips:**

 - Trial and error – for a lot of folks this is a new way of working; be kind to yourself while figuring out what works for you.
 Experiment; and don’t be discouraged if you find yourself having to make adjustments along the way